uvic-teach/project-m1-team8/Usecases/UI-component-Desc.md

 - communicates with the triage record to get history

 #### 4.)ER Service<br>
-- this service allows for checking the current ED load from the ERDataSource
+- this service allows for checking the current ED load from the ERDataSource<br><br>

+Connectors:
+#### internal:<br>
+- Triage services requires the user to be logged in (from authentication)

+#### External:<br>
+- Authentication requires patient management to create patient credentials and validate patient credentials
+- ERService requires ERDataSource from Health service management to determine load
+- Notification services require patient management to determine changes in stored data to notify the patient about
+- Triage services requires both patient management to access triage history and the triage engine from Health service management to perform a triage